Changelog

 - Refactoring of existing code, such as moving the compiler into the

-Wiles Base
+Wiles Base folder

 - Improvements to the Wiles interpreter, such as that a different JVM code can safely run the compilation process multiple times at the same time without any risk of contamination